Disclosures of Consumer Information

 As an online institution, City Vision University has no athletic programs.

 6) Rights Under the Family Educational Rights and Privacy Act (FERPA)

 To learn about students' rights and responsibilities with regard to their academic records, visit our FERPA policy page.

-7) Alcohol and Drug Campus PolicyCity Vision College is committed to promoting a drug-free learning environment.
-The College has a vital interest in maintaining a safe and healthy environment for the benefit of its employees and students.
-Dignity and self-respect are essential components to the mission of the College.
+7) Alcohol and Drug Campus PolicyCity Vision University is committed to promoting a drug-free learning environment.
+The University has a vital interest in maintaining a safe and healthy environment for the benefit of its employees and students.
+Dignity and self-respect are essential components to the mission of the University.
 The use of performance-impairing drugs can impair judgment and increase the risk of injuries.
-Consistent with the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), all students and employees are advised that individuals who violate Federal, State or Local laws and campus policies are subject to College disciplinary action and criminal prosecution.
+Consistent with the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), all students and employees are advised that individuals who violate Federal, State or Local laws and campus policies are subject to University disciplinary action and criminal prosecution.